cyyyu/line/readme.md

 ### Highlights

 - Due to limitations of the OpenGL Core Profile on most platforms, the maximun line width is not constant(mostly is 1.0).
-So instead of drawing lines on webgl, use triangles to simulate the line and render them as regular buffergeometries.
+So instead of drawing lines, use triangles to simulate the line and render them as regular buffergeometries.

 <img src="./imgs/line-wireframe.png" width="400" />

 - To improve 2D canvas resolution by setting its display size 4x as the size of its drawing buffer.
-The result looks really promising as a avg chart.
+The result looks really promising as it's rendered with svg.

 ### Demo